 The national GP patient survey results were published in July 2016.
-There were 284 survey forms distributed and 120 had been returned.
-This represented 42% return rate (1% of the practice's patient list).
-The results showed:
+The results showed the practice was performing in line with national averages.
+There were 224 survey forms distributed and 100 had been returned.
+This represented 45% return rate (1% of the practice's patient list).

-- 69% of patients found it easy to get through to this practice by phone compared with the CCG average of 78% and a national average of 73%. - 73% of patients were able to get an appointment to see or speak to someone the last time they tried compared with the CCG average of 79% and a national average of 76%. - 87% of patients described the overall experience of this GP practice as good compared with the CCG average of 89% and a national average of 85%. - 89% of patients said they would recommend this GP practice to someone who has just moved to the local area compared with the CCG average of 85% and a national average of 80%.
+- 89% of patients found it easy to get through to this practice by phone compared with the CCG average of 78% and a national average of 73%. - 77% of patients were able to get an appointment to see or speak to someone the last time they tried compared with the CCG average of 79% and a national average of 76%. - 94% of patients described the overall experience of this GP practice as good compared with the CCG average of 89% and a national average of 85%. - 98% of patients said they would recommend this GP practice to someone who has just moved to the local area compared with the CCG average of 85% and a national average of 80%.

 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-All of the 16 patient Care Quality Commission comment cards we received were positive about the care experienced.
-Patients felt the relationship with the practice staff both clinical and non clinical was very engaging and had felt well supported when they had received care and advice.
-Comments also referred to the caring manner of the GPs and other clinical staff especially when emotional support was needed.
-Two comment cards noted the extended wait to see the GP when attending their appointment.
+All of the 32 patient Care Quality Commission comment cards we received were positive about the care experienced.
+Patients felt the practice offered a kind caring and helpful service.
+They had felt reassured by the manner in which care was provided in an understanding and respectful way taking account of their needs.
+One comment card noted the extended wait to see the GP when attending their appointment.

-We spoke with 9 patients, including a member of the PPG.
-They told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
+We spoke with five patients during the inspection.
+They also told us they were satisfied with the care provided by the practice and said their dignity and privacy was respected.
 Patient comments also noted that staff had responded sympathetically, had given them enough time and were respected and listened to by GPs.